Assignment-Detection/UPASS-Code/README.md

-# UPASS - Upload & Pliagarise Alert SyStem
+# UPASS - Upload & Plagiarise Alert SyStem
 # Code

 ## What is UPASS